Everyone Is Everybody Else [Deluxe Expanded Edition] – Barclay James Harvest

 The song was written for the 1974 album but the record company omitted it from the final release of the album.
 To be honest this is a very well good song and well worthy bonus track to have.
 Though I can plainly see why it was not included with the original 9 tracks and it has nothing to do with the restricted time of fitting it onto the vinyl record either.

 It’s down to the actual song itself not being in line with the rest of the material.
-It sounds way different to the other tracks on the album and in fact sounds something more like Emerson Lake and Palmer would of done.
+It sounds way different to the other tracks on the album and in fact sounds something more like Emerson Lake and Palmer would have done.
 Even with Wolstenholm’s voice singing on the track reminds me a bit like Greg Lake.
 To be honest had they have included it on the original album. it would of sounded more out of place than sticking “For No One” on that 2nd CD with the new mixes.

 The “Child of the Universe (USA single version)” has a different intro done by playing lead lines on the electric guitar instead of if just starting off with the piano.
 Though it’s a lot shorter than the original album track it still makes a worthy addition with what they have injected into it with the guitars and keyboards.
 It’s a different take in some ways.